raganwald/raganwald.github.com/_posts/2013-10-08-defactoring.md

 layout: default
 ---

 The other day, a colleague and I were debating whether to defactor some code.
 No, not refactor the code, *de*-factor the code.
-Whaaaa?

 ### what is "factoring?"